All for Love (song): Chart performance

 In the United States, the single reached number one on the Billboard Hot 100 on January 22, 1994.
 It remained atop the charts for three weeks before it was knocked out of the top spot by "The Power of Love" by Celine Dion.
 It sold 1.2 million copies domestically and earned a platinum certification from the RIAA.
 In Canada, the song reached number one on the RPM Singles chart on January 17, 1994, replacing Adams's solo hit "Please Forgive Me", which had been number one for six weeks.
 With "All for Love" remaining at number one for five weeks, Adams was in the number one position for 11 straight weeks on the Canadian chart.
-In the United Kingdom, it reached number two on the UK Singles Chart.
-In 2007, the Swedish band E.M.D. released a cover of the song, peaking at number one in their native country.
-Bryan Adams would also do a French-language remake with Garou and Roch Voisine, entitled Tous ensemble, for the Quebecois film Il était une fois Les Boys.
+In the United Kingdom, it reached number two on the UK singles chart.